open-guides/og-aws/README.md

 We cover overall security first, since configuring user accounts is something you usually have to do early on when setting up your system.

-* ❗ A lot of first-time AWS users create one account and one set of credentials, and then use them for a while, sharing among engineers and others within a company.
+* ❗A lot of first-time AWS users create one account and one set of credentials, and then use them for a while, sharing among engineers and others within a company.
 This is easy.
 But *don’t do this*.
-* 🔹 Use IAM to create individual user accounts and **use them from the beginning**.
+* 🔹Use IAM to create individual user accounts and **use them from the beginning**.
 This is slightly more work, but not that much.
     * That way, you define different users, and groups with different levels of privilege (if you want, choose from Amazon’s default suggestions, of administrator, power user, etc.).
     * This allows credential revocation, which is critical in some situations.
 If an employee leaves, or a key is compromised, you can revoke credentials with little effort.
     * Organizing your IAM users and groups according to the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) means the security of your system is much higher.